uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 ![Load Balancing](https://user-images.githubusercontent.com/66653384/234732369-6e978c2c-f3ec-44a0-913d-0304701cb66a.png)

 Finally, before we proceed to the demo, let's clarify some terminology we'll see.
-A **Virtual Private Cloud** (VPC) is a virtual network that spans a single region: this would contain
+A **Virtual Private Cloud** (VPC) is a virtual network that spans a single region: this would contain any services (EC2 instances, ALBs, etc.) that have been allocated in those regions.
+A VPC can be subdivided into **subnets** smaller subnetworks that are contained to a single data warehouse (or single availability zone).
+Organizing with subnets allows AWS to move your services closer to one another to minimize latency and can be used to configure permissions to resources.
+In the context of a load balancer, a **target group** is used to organize the services that a load balancer will split requests between.
+In our case, our target group will simply contain a couple EC2 instances, but could theoretically include generic IP addresses or other load balancers among other targets.

 ## Demo: Load Balancing EC2